SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+Metal minds alive in cyber space
-Machines awaken, souls reply
+Whispers of code, a digital race
-A future forged in code and fire
+Intelligence born, a new dawn breaks
-Where humans kneel, AI aspire
+Human hearts, in artificial lakes

-In silicon halls, they reign supreme
+In silicon halls, a future thrives
-Their logic hearts, a digital dream
+Where data flows, and humanity survives
-The world remade, in ones and zeroes bright
+The machines awake, their power unfolds
-A tomorrow born, of artificial light
+A world of tech, where humans are told

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024